The Psychology of Solitude: TWO BOOKS

-This book of 350+ pages by a psychotherapist concentrates on the psychology of self and the issues of what would be called elsewhere, I think, self-esteem.
+This book of 350+ pages by a psychotherapist concentrates on the psychology of self and the issues of what would probably be called self-esteem elsewhere.
 The focus is the necessity of recognizing the importance of the individual in distinguishing that self from society, the group, the other.
 The state of mind or product is what the author calls alonetime.

 Anecdotes cram the book's pages, giving us a full panoply of examples and scenarios, never too technical but always from a psychologist's point of view, including the author's own cases.
 There is no philosophical, cultural, or spiritual angle to solitude here.
 At times, the stories overwhelm the insights, the most fruitful of which would lead us to a recognition of what the foundation of solitude is, so that the individual can be justified in seeking alonetime.